 Graduates of an associate's degree program related to the secretarial sciences may pursue job opportunities as secretaries, administrative assistants, typists and receptionists, among other positions.
-According to the BLS, secretaries earned a median average wage of $33,910 per year as of May 2015, and secretaries and administrative assistants could expect job growth of 3%, slower than average for all occupations, from 2014-2024.
+According to the BLS, secretaries earned a median wage of $36,630 per year as of May 2018, and secretaries and administrative assistants could expect job decline of 7% from 2018-2028.
 Many schools offer career development tools and counseling that are available for online learning graduates.

 Continuing Education Information

 Secretarial science programs are meant to prepare office workers for entry-level positions.
 Further education is beneficial for advanced professional standing.
 After earning an associate's degree in secretarial science or a related field, students can prepare for management and executive positions by progressing to a bachelor's or master's degree program in business administration at a 4-year college or university.